QA-Exercise/WebdriverIO/README.md

 1. Complete the page automation to your satisfaction
 1. Push to your forked repo & ensure that the Github Action passes with your tests
 1. Under your repo settings -> collaborators, grant Read access to @QA-Exercise.

+###What we look for
+Test Data - Don't use same data over and over again.
+Use FakerJS to generate random test data for names, emails, phone numbers.
+Step-Definitions - Try to create reusable step definitions.
+Use [parameterization](https://github.com/cucumber/cucumber-expressions#readme) when possible.
+Features - Use Scenario as well as Scenario Outline with data table.
+Page-Objects - DO NOT make your selectors too generic.